osm2pgsql-dev/osm2pgsql/man/osm2pgsql.md

     `public` if that is not set.

 \--middle-with-nodes
-:   Used together with the **new** middle database format when a flat nodes
+:   When a flat nodes file is used, nodes are not stored in the database.
+Use
-    file is used to force storing nodes with tags in the database, too.
+    this option to force storing nodes with tags in the database, too.

 # OUTPUT OPTIONS